apple/sample-cloudkit-sharing/README.md

 # CloudKit Samples: Sharing

-⚠️ For the new Swift 5.5 concurrency APIs, see the `swift-concurrency` branch ⚠️

 ### Goals

 This project demonstrates sharing CloudKit records across user accounts.
 It shows how to initiate a share from one user account, and accept the share and subsequently view shared data on another account.

 ### Prerequisites

-* A Mac with [Xcode 12](https://developer.apple.com/xcode/) (or later) installed is required to build and test this project.
+* A Mac with [Xcode 13](https://developer.apple.com/xcode/) (or later) installed is required to build and test this project.
 * An active [Apple Developer Program membership](https://developer.apple.com/support/compare-memberships/) is needed to create a CloudKit container.

 ### Setup Instructions